Rajan0402/image-galley-new/README.md

 ## TODO

+- [ ] **IMP** Impelement inhouse auth replacing clerk
+- [ ] delete image from uploadThing as well after deleteImage action
 - [ ] make better modal ui
 - [ ] card container for images on home page
 - [ ] add a download image button
 - [ ] carousel type thing when modal open to scroll through images
+- [ ] add a "are you sure?" pop-up on clicking delete button on image modal
+- [ ] make modal opening smoother wiht some animation